watermark

 • Mario & Sonic at the Olympic Games (Dutch)

-Game publishers love using game localization as an excuse for unexpected delays and costs, and hardcore gamers love coming up with excuses to play games in English.
-Invisible translators are perfect scapegoats and have been blamed for the most terrible acts of human kind.
-Below you will find some of the biggest urban myths about game localization.
+Game publishers often use localization as an excuse for unexpected delays and costs, while hardcore gamers find reasons to play games in English.
+Translators, conveniently invisible, become the perfect scapegoats, blamed for various issues.
+Below are some of the biggest urban myths about game localization.

-The English of these people is apparently so perfect, that even I, a full-time translator with more than 29 years of translation experience, start feeling absolutely dwarved while reading about their divine abilities.
+The English of these individuals is supposedly so perfect that even I, a full-time translator with over 29 years of experience, start feeling dwarfed by their abilities.

 "U hear it from the best and feel the game in ENGLISH...the best language.
 I can imagin french but neffe Dutch or how u say it : Nederlands.
 I think i'm on of the best english speaking person on these forums, since i AM english. though, i'm quite sure, i am not the only one here."

-These gamers clearly have an inflated opinion of their language abilities.
-The above text contains only 4 sentences and almost 20 mistakes.
-Which explains the next urban myth...
+Clearly, these gamers have an inflated opinion of their language abilities.
+The passage above contains only 4 sentences yet nearly 20 mistakes.

-And the only way to learn that language is by reading the Dutch translation of what is being said in English.
-Even the most talented hardcore gamers were not born with the innate ability to understand English as it was spoken.
-They learned what was being said by reading the Dutch subtitles.
-It's a bit strange to say you don't need Dutch subtitles while it was these very subtitles that taught you English in the first place.
-Maybe you don't need them anymore.
-But even in that case, you'll have to agree that the next gamer generation needs to learn English too right?
+And supposedly, the only way to learn the language is by reading the Dutch translations of what’s being said in English.
+Even the most talented gamers weren't born understanding English; they learned it by reading Dutch subtitles.
+Claiming they don't need Dutch subtitles is ironic since those subtitles taught them English in the first place.
+Maybe they don’t need them anymore, but the next generation of gamers needs to learn English too, right?
 Right!

-Which explains why most hardcore gamers wanted to play the English version of Anno 1701, which was actually a translation from German.
-Strangely enough, no one wanted to play the original version.
-Apparently, German was not cool enough for gamespeak.
+This must be why most hardcore gamers preferred the English version of Anno 1701, which was actually a translation from German.
+Strangely, nobody clamored for the original German version—perhaps because German wasn’t "cool" enough for their gaming speak.

-So what's really bothering hardcore gamers?
-Would it be the next point?
+So, what's really bothering hardcore gamers?
+Could it be the next point?

-But don't people have the right to make their own choices?
-If gamers want English games, whether their reasons are justified or not, then that's what you should give them right?
+But don't people have the right to choose?
+If gamers want English games, isn’t that what you should give them?

-Exactly.
-But don't forget casual gamers (your uncle and aunt), don't forget all kids that would love to know what the Pokémon are actually saying, and don't forget all people that do not belong to the vocal minority on game forums.
-It is these people that form the majority of your market.
-It is these people that will actually pay your bills.
-They don't have a historical language, most of them don't even speak English, they don't feel the need to distinguish themselves and they just want to relax after a day of hard work.
-And for them, relaxing does not include using dictionaries to look up exotic words in game instructions and dialogues.
-Nintendo understood that and launched the Wii.
-You know the rest of the story.
+Yes, but don’t forget casual gamers—your uncle, aunt, the kids who want to know what Pokémon are actually saying, and everyone not part of the vocal minority on forums.
+These people make up the majority of your market.
+They don’t have a "historical" language, most don’t speak English fluently, and they just want to relax after a long day.
+Relaxing does not include flipping through dictionaries to decipher exotic words in games.
+Nintendo understood this and launched the Wii.
+You know the rest.

-So make the Dutch translation optional.
-That way, people can choose between English and Dutch themselves.
-And don't tell your audience that the game will become more expensive or will be delayed because of localization issues.
-First, because it simply is not true (see point 1 and 2 above).
-Second, because it will only give these hardcore gamers more ammunition (and as you know, these people are very vocal).
+So, make the Dutch translation optional.
+That way, players can choose between English and Dutch.
+And don’t tell your audience that localization will make the game more expensive or delayed.
+First, it's not true (see points 1 and 2).
+Second, it only gives hardcore gamers more ammunition—and they are very vocal.

 Ich hab heute den deutschen namen von Banjo Kazooie: Nuts & Bolts erfahren.
 F'r mich setzt das dem ganzen nur die Krone auf.
 Ein beschissener Name zu einem beschissenen Spiel...

-And so are cars if you buy the cheapest brand at the local scrapyard.
-You want a good car?
-Then pay for it and go to a specialist.
+So are cars if you buy the cheapest one at a scrapyard.
+If you want quality, you have to pay for it.
+Go to a specialist.

 About Me | Contact Me | ©2006-2024 Loek van Kooten